johnmaguire/Cardinal/README.md

 # Meet Cardinal.
 Cardinal is your new best friend and personal assistant on IRC.
 A modular, Twisted-based Python IRC bot, Cardinal has plenty of common features (such as a calculator, fetching of page titles, etc.) as well as some more interesting ones (integration with Last.fm and YouTube searching.)
 If you're a developer, it's easy to create your own plugins in a matter of minutes.

-## Basic Usage
-Running Cardinal is as simple as typing `./cardinal.py`.
-Before running Cardinal, you should ensure that you have set your network settings in the `config.json` file, or run `./cardinal.py -h` to use command line arguments to set the network and channels you would like Cardinal to connect to.

-Before running Cardinal, you should add your nick and vhost to the `plugins/admin/config.json` file in the format `nick@vhost` in order to take advantage of admin-only commands.

-### Installation Note
-Make sure you have Python 2.7 installed, and run `pip install -r requirements.txt` to install any Python dependencies.

-It is recommended that you install and use Cardinal inside of a [Python virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).
-You can do so by running the following commands inside of your cloned repository.

-`virtualenv -p /usr/bin/python2.7 .`
-`source bin/activate`

-In the future, you will just have to remember to call `source bin/activate`.

 ## What can Cardinal do?
 Out of the box Cardinal can...